vualidon/ColiVara/readme.md

 Components:

-1. Embeddings Service.
-Currently running as a seperate serverless function.
-Repo: [embeddings-service](https://github.com/tjmlabs/colipali-embeddings) - plan is to move this to the same docker-compose as the API as an optional service. (you need a GPU for this)

-2. Postgres DB with pgvector extension for storing embeddings.
+1. Postgres DB with pgvector extension for storing embeddings.

-3. REST API for CRUD operations on collections and documents
+2. REST API for CRUD operations on collections and documents
+3. Embeddings Service.
+This needs a GPU with at least 8gb VRAM.
+The code is under `embeddings` directory and is optimized for a serverless GPU workload.
+   > You can run the embedding service on your own GPU via `the docker-compose-local.yml` with all the other services (in a VPS or locally) - however, it is not comprehensively tested and is not recommended for production.

 ### Models: